 There are 196 countries, but how many languages are there in the world today?
 According to Ethnologue, there are currently 7,102 languages spoken around the world.

-Wondering how many language exist in the world today?
+Wondering how many languages there are in the world today?
 There are currently 7,102 known languages spoken by people around the world, according to Ethnologue, widely considered to be the most extensive catalogue of the languages of the world.
 Sadly, this number declines every month.
 Of these languages, 90% are spoken by less than 100,000 people.

-UPDATED: As of 2017, Ethnologue reports that there are now only 7,097 languages in the world.
-That’s five fewer languages than last year.
+UPDATED: As of 2018, Ethnologue reports that there are now only 7,099 languages in the world.
+That’s three fewer languages than last year.

 Roughly 150 to 200 languages are spoken by more than million people.
 Conversely, there are around 46 languages which only have a single speaker!